ykrmm/SLATE/README.md

 ### Code structure and main files to review
-The main files of interest according to us are:
+The main files of interest are:

 - `slate/lib/supra.py`: This file contains the code for transforming a discrete dynamic graph into a multilayer graph.

-- `slate/models/slate.py`: This file contains our SLATE model.
-Here you can see how the 4 steps of our model are performed (Supra-adjacency, construction of the spatio-temporal encoding, Fully-connected Transformer and Edgemodule cross-attention).
+- `slate/models/slate.py`: This file details our SLATE model.
+Here you can see how the 4 steps of our model are performed (Supra-adjacency, construction of the spatio-temporal encoding, Fully-connected Transformer and Edgemodule cross-attention) as illustrated in the figure above.

-- `slate/engine/engine_link_pred.py`: This is the main file where we load the models, datasets, train the model, and perform evaluation.
+- `slate/engine/engine_link_pred.py`: This is the main file where we load the models, datasets, train the model, and perform the evaluation.

 - `slate/data`: The discrete dynamic graph data used for the experiments.

-- `scripts`: The example execution scripts are located in this folder
+- `scripts`: The example execution scripts are located in this folder.

 ### About Hydra:
 We use Hydra to execute scripts.
 Hydra overwrites the configuration files located in `slate/config/`.
 For example, the configuration file for the SLATE model is in `slate/config/model/SLATE.yaml`.